 See more Expert Answers

-- What is coronary angioplasty?
-National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/angioplasty/.
-Accessed April 24, 2013.
+- Heart treatments.
+National Heart, Lung, and Blood Institute. https://www.nhlbi.nih.gov/health/heart-treatments-procedures.
+Accessed June 16, 2023.

 - Lawton JS, et al. 2021 ACC/AHA/SCAI Guideline for coronary artery revascularization: A Report of the American College of Cardiology/American Heart Association Joint Committee on Clinical Practice Guidelines.
 Circulation.
 2022; doi:10.1161/CIR.0000000000001038.

 - Cutlip D, et al. Revascularization in patients with stable coronary artery disease: Coronary artery bypass graft surgery versus percutaneous coronary intervention. https://www.uptodate.com/contents/search.
 Accessed June 16, 2023.